Skip to content

 These stats can't be leveled directly - they're calculated from your core stats and equipment.

-• Evasion — Grows when targeted by physical attacks.
+• Evasion: Grows when targeted by physical attacks.
 Affected by Agility and shield proficiency.

-• Magic Evasion — Grows when targeted by spells.
+• Magic Evasion: Grows when targeted by spells.
 Helps resist status effects.

-• Attack — Calculated from Strength + weapon attack power + weapon proficiency.
+• Attack: Calculated from Strength + weapon attack power + weapon proficiency.

-• Accuracy — Based on weapon proficiency and Agility.
+• Accuracy: Based on weapon proficiency and Agility.

 Weapon Proficiency

 There are 8 weapon types, each with its own proficiency level (1-16).
 The more you attack with a weapon type, the higher your proficiency and damage.
 Proficiency also affects accuracy and hit count.
+Check the weapons page for full stats on every weapon in the game.

 Weapon TypeRecommended For

-SwordsFirion — balanced damage, best endgame options (Blood Sword, Excalibur)
+SwordsFirion.
+Balanced damage, best endgame options (Blood Sword, Excalibur)

-BowsMaria — back row attacks, pairs with magic focus
+BowsMaria.
+Back row attacks, pairs with magic focus

-AxesGuy — high damage, slower speed
+AxesGuy.
+High damage, slower speed

-SpearsRicard — Dragoon specialty, Holy Lance is excellent
+SpearsRicard.
+Dragoon specialty, Holy Lance is excellent

 KnivesFast attacks, lower damage

-StavesMages — some have spell effects
+StavesMages.
+Some have spell effects

 UnarmedAlternative to weapons, requires dedication